Thpopel/Portfolio/README.md

 - Exploratory Data Analysis
 - EEG Data Visualization

+## Errors in Coding
+TO begin this portfolio I'd like to start by illustrating the types of errors that may occur when coding - I have placed this demonstration first as it's foundational to how I avoided them in the remainder of my code.

 ### Slicing 1D and 2D Lists/Arrays:
-To begin this portfolio I'd like to start by showing a demonstration on slicing values from a 1D or 2D list, and/or arrays.
+Secondly, I'd like to continue by showing a demonstration on slicing values from a 1D or 2D list, and/or arrays.
 Please click [here](Slicingvalues.md) to view this topic in greater detail.

 ### For loops and Nested Loops:
 Once I had a handle on slicing values from a list/array, and how to view specific items, it became important to be able to read multiple values in at once and compare them.
 For loops provide an excellent method of itterating through each item of a list.
 Please click [here](loops.md) to learn more about loops.